antoniofractuous/client-server-architecture-mysql/README.md

     Happy learning!

-## Launching Ubuntu Virtual Servers
+## Launching MySQL Servers and Running Updates

 So, we will start by creating 2 Ubuntu virtual servers on AWS.
 One of them will be named "mysql-server" and the other one "mysql-client".